-- We tested the design, implementation and operating effectiveness of management's controls over the allowance for credit losses including controls over the completeness and accuracy of underlying data. - Where appropriate, we assessed the reasonableness of, and evaluated support for, qualitative adjustments based on market conditions and/or portfolio performance metrics. - We tested the completeness and accuracy and evaluated the relevance of the key data used as inputs in management's allowance for credit losses calculation, including loan balances, recoveries, charge-offs, portfolio characteristics and other data. - We tested the mathematical accuracy of the allowance for credit losses calculation with the assistance of our credit specialists and developed an expectation of the allowance for credit losses and compared it to the recorded balance. - We evaluated management's ability to accurately forecast credit losses by performing a retrospective review, which involved comparing actual credit losses to historical estimates.
+- We tested the design, implementation and operating effectiveness of management's controls over the allowance for credit losses including controls over the completeness and accuracy of underlying data. - Where appropriate, we assessed the reasonableness of, and evaluated support for, qualitative adjustments based on market conditions and/or portfolio performance metrics. - We tested the completeness and accuracy and evaluated the relevance of the key data used as inputs in management's allowance for credit losses calculation, including loan balances, recoveries, charge-offs, portfolio characteristics and other data. - We tested the mathematical accuracy of the allowance for credit losses calculation and developed an expectation of the allowance for credit losses and compared it to the recorded balance. - We performed a retrospective review based on net losses as compared to estimates in the Company's allowance to highlight any inconsistencies.

-/s/ DELOITTE & TOUCHE LLP Milwaukee, Wisconsin February 9, 2023
+/s/ DELOITTE & TOUCHE LLP Milwaukee, Wisconsin February 10, 2022